alexyakunin/BoardGames/README.md

 The sample implements a number of features that are hard to implement w/o [Fusion].
-In particular, you might notice that real-time state sync works literally everywhere there.
+In particular, you might notice that real-time state sync works literally everywhere in it.
 Try opening the sample in two different browsers, sign in using different user accounts, and:
 - Try to create and play a game in both windows